 So: What does a product manager do?
 Let’s find out.

 1. What is product management?

 In a business or organization, the product management department is responsible for overseeing the entire life cycle of a product or service.
 Those who work in product management—be it a solo product manager or an entire team—guide and manage the planning, development, and launch of the product.
 They also continue to manage the product once it’s on the market.

-You’ll find a complete introductory guide to product management (and the product life cycle) in this guide.
+You’ll find a complete introductory guide to product management (and the product life cycle) in this guide we’ve created.

 For now, though, let’s answer that all-important question: What does a product manager actually do?

 2. What does a product manager do?
 The role in a nutshell